DataDog/integrations-core/varnish/README.md

 DAEMON_OPTS="$DAEMON_OPTS -c -a -F '${LOG_FORMAT}'"
 ```

-  Restart Varnishncsa to make sure the changes are taken into account.
+  Restart Varnishncsa to apply the changes.

 *  Collecting logs is disabled by default in the Datadog Agent, you need to enable it in `datadog.yaml`: